-- Mash with potato masher and continue cooking and mashing, adding more water as needed, until the beans reach the texture and consistency you desire (about 5-15 minutes more, mashing periodically).
+- Mash with potato masher (or immersion blender if you have enough beans) and continue cooking and mashing, adding more water as needed, until the beans reach the texture and consistency you desire (about 5-15 minutes more, mashing periodically).

 - Use immediately, refrigerate for a week, or divide into freezer containers to freeze for longer storage.***

 Other easy pantry basic recipes you may like: